starlord2199/Prompt-Design-VertexAI/README.md

-# Prompt-Design-VertexAI
+# 🚀 Generative AI Prototyping with Google Cloud Vertex AI

-🚀 Generative AI Prototyping with Google Cloud Vertex AI This project demonstrates how to leverage Google Cloud Vertex AI Studio to rapidly prototype and deploy Generative AI applications for real-world business scenarios.
+This project demonstrates how to leverage Google Cloud Vertex AI Studio to rapidly prototype and deploy Generative AI applications for real-world business scenarios.
 The project was designed around a challenge from Cymbal Direct, an outdoor retail brand seeking to enhance its marketing with AI-generated content.

-📌 Project Objectives
+# 📌 Project Objectives
 Prototype a generative AI solution using Vertex AI Studio.

 Design effective prompts for text, image, and multimodal outputs.